 Father’s Day is the perfect opportunity to show love and gratitude to your dad — and the other men in your life who are fathers.
 But showing that appreciation doesn’t have to set you back financially.

-The National Retail Federation predicts the average person celebrating Father’s Day this year will spend $133, just a couple dollars short of last year’s record high.
+The National Retail Federation predicts the average person celebrating Father’s Day this year will spend an all-time high of $138.97, up from last year’s $132.82.
 However, Travis Sickle, president of Sickle Hunter Financial Advisors and a father of three, said consumerism shouldn’t be the main focus of this holiday.